2025 Barbells for Boobs at GrandMastersRx

 #2 – Your health plays a role in both preventing and surviving breast cancer.

 “From the mid-2000s, invasive breast cancer in women has increased by approximately half a percent each year.
-This is likely caused by an increase in excess body weight in women overall, as well as a drop in fertility rates and rising age for first births.”
+One theory is it is caused by an increase in excess body weight in women overall, as well as a drop in fertility rates and rising age for first births.”
 (Cancer.net) You had to know I’d go here.
-Maintaining ideal body weight which to me means maintaining adequate strength and muscle and ideal body fat percentage, is in our control…and no, I don’t believe “it’s in my genes to be overweight”.
+Maintaining ideal body weight which to me means maintaining adequate strength and muscle and ideal body fat percentage, is in our control…and no, I don’t believe the problem with the masses is “it’s in my genes to be overweight”.
 Sorry guys, I’ve yet to meet anyone who has thrown that excuse at me who is also in control of their diet, physical activity and other lifestyle factors that contribute to obesity.
 You have to control those factors and check for progress before you can throw out the “it’s in my genes”.
 Eliminate the causative lifestyle factors and THEN seek a medical cause.

 #3 – Your health plays a role in how you will tolerate treatment for breast cancer.

 You had to know I’d go here too!
 I feel like a broken record.
-Yes, from personal experience recently, and our OG Rebels past with Moana, Janette, and Tracy, once I get a whiff of something amazing, I’ll do all the research both anecdotal and published to both understand it and promote it.
+Yes, from personal experience recently, and our OG Rebels past with Moana, Janette, and Tracy, and now having a gym of seniors, many of them women, and many of them who have had battles with breast cancer, once I get a whiff of something amazing, I’ll do all the research both anecdotal and published to both understand it and promote it.
 Unfortunately, there’s not a lot of research out there on how well a “healthy person” will tolerate chemotherapy or other treatment options as compared to an “unhealthy person” because we don’t have a great definition of “healthy” in our country.
-Unlike our CrossFit standards (pretty black and white!), and the numbers under the Wellness Curve (see below), the modern definition of a “healthy person” today may be that your bloodwork is normal, but you may still be sedentary and overweight.
+Unlike the CrossFit standards (pretty black and white!), and the numbers under the Wellness Curve (see below), the modern definition of a “healthy person” today may be that your bloodwork is normal, but you may still be sedentary and overweight.
 It takes time for “disease to cook” and youth has a great way of masking the percolation and path to disease.
 If you’re in our network of friends and family then you’re more attuned to a broader level of health statistics and herein lies our goal with our work.

-I could go on and on, but it’s the same message, and it’s consistent with what we preach at the box.
-Yes, this is “our opinion”, but we are surrounded by medical professionals in our lives, and friends and family who’ve endured having cancer, and fighting it.
+I could go on and on, but it’s the same message, and it’s consistent with what we preach at the gym.
+Yes, this is “our opinion”, we are not physicians, but we are surrounded by medical professionals in our lives, and friends and family who’ve endured having cancer, and have beat it.
 Regardless of what you choose as your belief in how to manage this disease, you cannot argue that the healthier a person is, the better their chance of survival – regardless of what course of treatment they choose.
 And that is our platform (currently not up for discussion – LOL!).

 For Breast Cancer Awareness Month, we preach screenings and health.
 That’s it!